Authentic Mie Goreng (Indonesian Fried Noodles) Recipe

 For this mie goreng recipe, you may need a few items you don’t already have.
 Luckily, though, once you have them, you will use them again, and again, and again.

-- Oyster sauce: A thick, sweet, salty, and umami sauce used in many Asian dishes).
-Finding oyster sauce in your local grocery store might be tricky.
-You can purchase it on Amazon here.
+- Oyster sauce: A thick, sweet, salty, and umami sauce used in many Asian dishes

 How to Make Mie Goreng

-To make this mie goreng recipe, start with the sauce.
-In a bowl, you’ll whisk all of the liquids together, and then set it aside.
+- In a bowl, whisk all of the liquids together, and then set it aside.

-Then fry up the shallots in some vegetable oil until they’re golden brown and crispy, place them on a paper towel to extract any excess oil, and set them aside.
+- Fry up the shallots in some vegetable oil until they’re golden brown and crispy, place them on a paper towel to extract any excess oil, and set them aside.
+(Or buy fried shallots and use those!)

 If desired, garnish your mie goreng with some more sambal oelek and fried shallots, and maybe even some crushed peanuts!